CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      - **Confirm Password**: Enter **Password.1!!**

-   After adding all the required details click on **Review + Create button** to review all details.
+   After adding all the required details, click on the **Review + Create button** to review all details.

     ![](./media/sqlman-6.png "Lab Environment")

-1. Now Click on **Create** button to start the deployment.
+1. Now Click on the **Create** button to start the deployment.

     ![](./media/review-sqlmi-direct.png "Lab Environment")

-1. After some time you see that the deployment of **SQL Managed Instance - Azure Arc** in completed.
-Now click on **Go to resource** button to navigate to the resource.
+1. After some time you will see that the deployment of **SQL Managed Instance - Azure Arc** is completed.
+Now click on the **Go to resource** button to navigate to the resource.

    ![](./media/complete-sqlmi-direct.png "Lab Environment")

-1. Now we have successfully deployed the Azure Arc - enabled SQLMI on top of Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from left side menu.
-Please note that Azure Arc - enabled SQLMI deployment can take 5 to 10 minutes to change it to ready.
+1. Now we have successfully deployed the Azure Arc - enabled SQLMI on top of the Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from the left side menu.
+Please note that Azure Arc - enabled SQLMI deployment can take 5-to-10 minutes to change it to ready.

    ![](./media/overview-sqlmi-direct.png "Lab Environment")